Jarvis-Consulting-Group/jarvis_data_eng-samarthghadi/README.md

 # Samarth Ghadi .
 Jarvis Consulting

 I am a Computer Science Engineering graduate from Visvesvaraya Technological University (VTU) with a post-graduate Web Design and Development certificate from Conestoga College.
-My expertise lies in implementing object-oriented programming methodologies in Java, including developing, debugging, and testing code.
-I have a solid understanding of various programming languages, such as javascript and python.
+My expertise lies in implementing object-oriented programming methodologies in JavaScript/TypeScript, including developing, debugging, and testing code.
+I have a solid understanding of various programming languages, such as java and python.
 I worked as a Web Developer intern, where I successfully created prototypes, mockups and wireframes using tools like Photoshop and Figma, translating designs into functional code.
 I possess valuable experience working in Agile and Scrum environments, enabling efficient collaboration and adaptability.
 I am highly self-motivated, with a solid drive to continuously learn, adapt, and master new technologies.
 I thrive both in team-oriented and self-directed settings.

 ## Skills

-**Proficient:** Java, Javascript, Linux/Bash, Agile/Scrum, Git/Github
+**Proficient:** JavaScript, Angular, Node/Express, Java, Linux/Bash, Agile/Scrum, Git/Github

 **Competent:** SQL/RDBMS, Docker, Web Designing/Photoshop, React, HTML5/CSS3

-**Familiar:** Python, C#, REST API, Node.js, Bootstrap/Material UI
+**Familiar:** Python, Jest, Cypress, REST API, Bootstrap/Material UI

 ## Jarvis Projects